libp2p/docs/content/guides/getting-started/browser-to-browser.md

 Another challenge you may face is that the WebTransport multiaddr that is hardcoded into the js-libp2p configuration is ephemeral and valid for around 28 days (2 certificate hashes valid for 14 days each).
 One way to address this is using the DHT to resolve the Peer ID (which is stable and would be hard coded in the frontend) to its latest multiaddrs as done by the [universal connectivity app](https://github.com/libp2p/universal-connectivity).

-### Node.js bootstrapper?
+### Differences between js-libp2p in Node.js and browser

 Connectivity between the browser and bootstrapper is constrained by supported transports of the browser and the specific libp2p implementation.

 At the time of writing, **js-libp2p in browsers** supports:

-- WebSockets: this works well and is broadly adopted by libp2p implementations, but requires the bootstrapper to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
-Another disadvantage of Secure WebSockets is that it results in double encryption (TLS and Noise) with libp2p.
+- WebSocket: this works well and is broadly adopted by libp2p implementations, but requires the bootstrapper to have CA-signed TLS certificate and a domain name to work in [Secure Contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+Another disadvantage of Secure WebSocket is that it results in double encryption (TLS and Noise) with libp2p.
 - WebTransport: Supported by [Chrome, Firefox, Opera, and Edge](https://caniuse.com/webtransport), but not Safari.
 - WebRTC: Supported by most browsers
 - [WebRTC-direct](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct): Supported by all browsers that support WebRTC.